home-assistant/home-assistant.io/source/_addons/google_assistant.markdown

 Configuration variables:

-- **mqtt_bridge** (*Optional*): Snips uses MQTT to communicate and defaults to their own broker.
-Use this config option to bridge their broker to your own.
 - **mic**: This is the hardware address of your microphone.
+Look at the add-on output
-Look at the Snips
+- **speaker**: This is the hardware address of your speakers.
+Look at the add-on output

 ### {% linkable_title Home Assistant configuration %}